WORKING TO MAKE TRAVEL SAFER, MORE

 Forgot your password?

-Get into the Spirit with Our Top 10 Christmas Markets Around the World
+Get into the Spirit with the Top Christmas Markets Around the World

-Boston, MA – December 6, 2011 – With the holidays quickly approaching, Cheapflights.com, the online leader in finding and publishing travel deals, is your little helper when it comes to preparing for this festive time of year.
-Cheapflights.com is here to offer more ways to enjoy some holiday cheer while shopping for some traditional holiday gifts with its Top 10 Christmas Markets Around the World.
+With the holidays quickly approaching, consider new ways to enjoy some holiday cheer while shopping for some traditional holiday gifts with these top Christmas markets around the world, as originally highlighted by Cheapflights.com.
 From the mingled aromas of glühwein (mulled wine) and spiced gingerbread, to the thousands and thousands of starry lights and stalls heaving with handcrafted gifts, there’s nothing like a traditional German Christmas market to put you in the holiday spirit.

 Most markets open at the end of November and run until Christmas Eve.
 Experiencing a Christmas market will definitely add some color and holiday spirit.
-While most of Cheapflights.com’s picks on the list are located in some of Europe’s most beautiful cities, we’ve also included a couple on this side of the pond.
-To give you a taste, below are five from our list of Top 10 Christmas Markets Around the World:
+While most of Cheapflights.com’s picks on the list are located in some of Europe’s most beautiful cities, also included are a couple on this side of the pond.
+To give you a taste, below are a few of their top picks for Christmas markets around the world:

 Strasbourg, France - Strasbourg’s Christmas market takes pride of place in front of the sublime, towering Cathedral of Our Lady of Strasbourg.
 It’s the largest and oldest Christmas market in France.
 For more than 400 years the city has welcomed visitors to its Christkindelsmarik.
 Beautifully made Christmas decorations, Nativity figurines and traditional delicacies (spiced bread, mulled wine and foie gras) fill the stalls.
-Each year, a different country is celebrated; in 2011, it’s Switzerland’s turn.
+Each year, a different country is celebrated.
 Place Gutenberg will host a Swiss market featuring authentic delicacies, concerts, dancing and exhibitions from its cantons.
-Running until Dec.31.
+Running until Dec.
+31.

 Chicago, Illinois, U.S. - The Christkindlmarket in Chicago is inspired by Nuremberg’s ancient market.
 Daley Plaza on Washington Street is where you’ll find red-and-white tents groaning under the weight of festive delicacies and traditional handcrafted gifts that will satisfy the pickiest customer.
 Warming German delicacies like sausages, sauerkraut and potato pancakes keep out the cold and soak up the glühwein and German beers.
 Running until Dec.
 24.